Kiuwan logo

 Step 2: Find champions and put everyone on equal footing

 Communication between the developer and security teams must be peer-based, with everyone on equal footing.
-But teams that place passionate, security-minded people in charge of regular training see results.
-Security champions can help ensure effective training by including demonstrations of cyber attacks so security teams can receive hands-on experience with real-world scenarios.
+However, teams that place passionate, security-minded people in charge of regular training see results.
+Security champions can help ensure practical training by including demonstrations of cyber attacks so security teams can receive hands-on experience with real-world scenarios.

 Developers should aspire to greatness as a badge of honor.
 With equitable communication and strong advocacy, the team can better understand the security acceptance criteria and an objective view of the risks present in each change of requirements.
 Regular training on fresh skills and concepts — plus a safe environment to gain experience fighting real-world security threats — engages everyone and builds enthusiasm for effective security practices.